stealthyninja86/Solara/README.md

 Set your monthly income and budget.
 Solara calculates your **safe to spend** — the real number available after recurring expenses, subscriptions, and what you've already spent.
 A live calculation that updates every time you add or delete a transaction.

-### See the Patterns
+### Report

-Weekly, monthly, and yearly reports with:
+Weekly, monthly, and yearly reports built from your categorized transactions, each comparing against the previous matching period:

+- **Financial snapshot** — your income, expenses, savings, and savings rate for the period, so you always know the bottom line at a glance.
+- **Category breakdown** — what each category cost you, sorted by spending, with the percentage change vs. the previous period.
+See at a glance whether dining out is creeping up month over month.
-- **Trend charts** — income vs. expenses over time
+- **Trend charts** — income vs. expenses plotted day-by-day (weekly report), week-by-week (monthly report), or month-by-month (yearly report).
-- **Category breakdown** — where your money actually goes
-- **Spending behaviour** — comparison with the previous period
-- **Financial snapshot** — savings rate, transaction count, top category

 ### Stay in Control

-Month-by-month navigation across both the Overview and Reports pages.
+Navigate month by month across the Overview and Reports pages.
 Scroll back to January, compare with March, see how your spending evolved.
 Pull-to-refresh on mobile.
 Dark and light themes that respect your system preference.

 ---